What Does It Mean To Preheat A Grill?

 Before preheating, rub some oil on your grates to season them.
 This not only prevents sticking but also makes cleaning easier later on.

-See also What Is The Difference Between Direct And Indirect Heat On A Barbeque Grill?
+See also What Is The Purpose Of Wood Pellets In A Pellet Grill?

 Keep the Lid Closed